winterleitner/kontomanager-client/README.md

 .NET Client library that wraps the functionalities provided by the kontomanager.at web management interface used by a number of mobile carriers in Austria (MVNOs in the A1 network).
 Starting with version 2.1.0, the library also supports A1 accounts, which do not have a Kontomanager interface, but use a different system.

-#### UPDATE 02/2023
-The Kontomanager Web interface has had a major design overhaul.
-Unfortunately, the WebSMS functionality was removed in the process. v1.x is no longer working for at least XOXO and YESSS as of 15.02.2023.

-v2.0.0 provides basic account usage reading functionality comparable to what was present before.
-Reading of current monthly cost is not implemented yet.

 # Installation

 Simply install the nuget package from [https://www.nuget.org/packages/KontomanagerClient](https://www.nuget.org/packages/KontomanagerClient) to your project.